 After a 36 hour delay, we finally got a weather clearance to fly from Mahé to Assumption Island.
 Tropical Cyclone Fantala had been as strong as any storm on record in the Indian Ocean, but the news from Pangaea – our home for the next 4 days – was ‘blue skies, and the fishing is heavenly.’

-is fascinating, and we would acquire a new appreciation for the passion and amazingly generous philanthropic spirit guiding Pangaea’s mission.
+We had the very good fortune to be hosted on the 191 foot fishing and expedition yacht, Pangaea, for a few days.
+Pangaea’s, and Todd’s, story is fascinating, and we would acquire a new appreciation for the passion and amazingly generous philanthropic spirit guiding Pangaea’s mission.
 For example, after our departure, the boat and crew were being donated to host scientists in Chagos (near Mauritius) studying the health and status of the shark, dolphin and other fish populations there.

 Before moving to Cosmoledo, we did some blue water fishing just off Assumption.
 These remote islands of the Seychelles are considered by anglers around the globe to be the ultimate fishing playground.
 The size and variety of fish species here is unique and as ‘unspoiled’ as it gets.

 Our captain moved Pangaea from Assumption to Cosmoledo that first night, while we were rocked to sleep by the boat’s movements.
 But aside from catching dinner, the real reason to fish Cosmoledo: it is the ultimate saltwater flats destination, making it a dream for saltwater fly fishing.